-Dr. Susan Coote is a neuro physiotherapist at Mid West Physiotherapy, Limerick, and specialises in physiotherapy for Parkinson’s Disease.
+Rachel Allen is a chartered physiotherapist at Mid West Physiotherapy, Limerick, with a clinic interest in the management of Parkinson’s Disease.

 What Is It?

 How Can We Help?